The protection of your privacy is very important to us. In what follows we inform you in detail about the handling of your data.

 To use the forum in the app, we use the service of the company QuickBlox (4 Mulberry Avenue Staines, Upon Thames, United Kingdom).
 Registration within the forum only takes place when you log in to the app and purchase or already have LIFAD membership.
 Registration takes place with the e-mail address used for registration and a randomly generated password.
 This password is only used for identification within the forum and is not related to the password used for registration.

 f) Permissions requested by the app and their use

-The Android App requires the following permissions:
+The Android app requires the following permissions:

-The iOS App requires the following permissions:
+The iOS app requires the following permissions:

-- Notifications: Needed in order to receive news.
+- Messages: Required to receive news.

 8. Rights of Data Subjects

 - request information about your personal data processed by us in accordance with Article 15 GDPR.
 In particular, you can request information about the processing purposes, the category of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to correction, erasure, restriction of processing or to objection, the existence of a right to lodge a complaint, the origins of your data if it has not been collected by us, and on the existence of automated decision-making process including profiling and, where applicable, sound information about its details;

 - request the correction of inaccurate or incomplete personal data stored by us without undue delay in accordance with Article 16 of the GDPR;